markormesher/git-monitor/README.md

     {
       "name": "My Awesome Novel",
       "path": "/projects/novel"
+    },
+    {
+      "name": "YADM",
+      "path": "/projects/yadm",
+      "gitDir": "/projects/yadm-git"
     }
   ]
 }
 ```

 Note that the paths in the config file _must match their mount points in the container_, not the path on the host.

+By default, Git Monitor will assume your project's Git directory exists at `${path}/.git`.
+If this is not the case, you can also specify a `gitDir` property on a project, as in the last example above.
+This is useful for dotfile projects; with YADM for example, the project path is usually `~` but the Git directory lives at `~/.config/yadm/repo.git`

 ### Networking